dmhendricks/wordpress-base-plugin/readme.txt

 License: GPL-2.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is intended to be used as a starting point for creating quick WordPress plugins.
+This plugin is intended to be used as a boilerplate for creating quick WordPress plugins.

 == Description ==
-This is a base WordPress plugin featuring namespace autoloading and integration with [Carbon Fields](https://github.com/htmlburger/carbon-fields).
+This is a boilerplate WordPress plugin featuring namespace autoloading and integration with [Carbon Fields](https://github.com/htmlburger/carbon-fields).

 It is intended to be used as a starting point for creating quick WordPress plugins.